Derivative-Aligned Anticipation of Forbush Decreases from Entropy and Fractal Markers: Methods

-We probe robustness to methodological choices by varying window length \(W \in \{90,130,180\}\) minutes; stride \(\Delta \in \{1,5\}\) minutes; EWM coefficient \(\alpha \in \{0.10,0.15,0.25\}\); derivative scheme (central vs.\ one–sided); and station–inclusion rules (gap tolerance \(\leq 2\) contiguous minutes).
-We also assess stability of the operational detector by varying the pre–onset window \(L \in \{360,480\}\) minutes, the robust threshold \(Z_0 \in \{1.3,1.5\}\), and the persistence requirement \(d \in \{5,10\}\) minutes.
+We probe robustness to methodological choices by varying: window length $W \in \{90,120,180\}$ min; stride $\Delta t \in \{1,5\}$ min; EWM coefficient $\alpha \in \{0.10,0.15,0.25\}$; pre-onset window $L \in \{360,480\}$ min; robust threshold $Z_0 \in \{1.3,1.5\}$; and persistence $d \in \{3,5,10\}$ evaluation steps.
 All qualitative conclusions reported in \S\ref{sec:results} are stable across these perturbations.
+For clarity and reproducibility, Table~\ref{tab:defaults-core} summarizes the default pipeline parameters used to produce the results in \S\ref{sec:results}, together with the ranges explored in the sensitivity analysis.